mendix/MxBootswatch/README.md

-Bootswatch
+MxBootswatch
 ==========

-Bootswatch is a collection of free themes for [Bootstrap](http://getbootstrap.com/).
+MxBootswatch is a collection of free themes for Mendix using the [Bootstrap](http://getbootstrap.com/) framework.
+These themes are based on the themes provided by Bootswatch.
 Check it out at [bootswatch.com](http://bootswatch.com).

 Usage
 -----
 Download the `bootstrap.min.css` file associated with a theme and replace Bootstrap's default stylesheet.

-The themes are also hosted on [BootstrapCDN](http://www.bootstrapcdn.com/).

-Rails users should check out [twitter-bootswatch-rails](https://github.com/scottvrosenthal/twitter-bootswatch-rails).

 Customization
 ------
-Bootswatch is open source and you’re welcome to modify the themes.
+MxBootswatch is open source and you’re welcome to modify the themes.

 Each theme consists of two LESS files. `variables.less`, which is included by default in Bootstrap, allows you to customize [these settings](http://getbootstrap.com/customize/#less-variables). `bootswatch.less` introduces more extensive structural changes.